top of page

 That you find the streets of Glasgow dull and dreary

-Myself I’m feeling lonely, I declare
+Myself I’m feeling lonely, I declare.

 I’ve been dreaming of Tyrone among the bushes.